This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 ORDER BYandLIMITclauses must be included. - The

-ORDER BYclause supports only a single vector condition. - The value of
+ORDER BYclause only supports a single vector condition. - The value of

-LIMIT + OFFSETmust be in the range(0, 16384].
+LIMIT + OFFSETmust be in the range(0, 16384]. - The

 - You must specify the